 For a brief video highlighting last year's competition produced by the Cleveland Municipal Court, please click here.

-Judges, lawyers, and law students are invited to volunteer as legal advisors for the 2015 teams.
-Volunteers will meet with students and teachers 1-2 times per week before the Competition April 24, 2015 at the Justice Center.
-Legal advisors help coach the students as to the roles of attorneys and witnesses and help sharpen their trial advocacy skills during visits to the schools that fit their schedule.
-For more about how you can participate as a legal advisor or volunteer judicial panelist on the day of the trials, please contact CMBA Competition Coordinator Jessica Paine at firstname.lastname@example.org or (216) 696-3525 x4462.
+Judges and lawyers are invited to volunteer as judicial panelists for the 2015 Competition on April 24 at the Justice Center.
+For more about volunteering on the day of the trials, please click here or contact CMBA Competition Coordinator Jessica Paine at firstname.lastname@example.org or (216) 696-3525 x4462.

 The Justice for All